 The End of a Era!
 G.I.Joe 1982-1994

-Ever since I was a kid growing up in the early eighties, the was a certain intellectual property that helped to redefine that decade.
-No, it wasn't your go-to comicbook Superhero, nor was it some blockbuster movie.
+Ever since I was a kid growing up in the early eighties, there was a certain intellectual property that helped to redefine that decade.
+No, it wasn't your go-to comicbook Superhero like Batman or Spider-man, nor was it some blockbuster movie intellectual property.

-Instead, it was a franchise based on a goddamn toyline!
-What started as a reboot or resurgence of a beloved action figure of the sixties, became an instant pop culture milestone 20 years later!
+Instead, it was a franchise based on of all things, a friggin' toyline!
+What began as this reboot or resurgence of a beloved action figure from the 60's to70's, became an instant pop culture phenomenon decades later!

-G.I.Joe A Real American Hero, not only branched out into comics, but a successful syndicated Television series, which along with the 30 second animated spots, propelled Hasbro's toyline to great heights!
+G.I.Joe A Real American Hero, not only branched out into comics, but a successful syndicated Television series, which along with the 30 second animated spots, propelled Hasbro's toyline to unprecedented heights!

 Not to mention that Archie Goodwin, also from Marvel, who came up with the nemesis, Cobra Command, that "ruthless terrorist organization determined to rule the world"!

-What was part of ARAH's appeal, was the nuanced worldbuilding within the toyline.
-Not only do you have a diverse set of characters from various backgrounds and ethnicities, but here you have a silent ninja in black, his red haired ladyfriend who specializes in Counter Intelligence and was the first action figure marketed for boys, a silver faced Arms dealer, some Master of disguise, but changes color in sunlight.
+What was part of ARAH's appeal, was the nuanced worldbuilding within the franchise.
+Not only did you have a diverse array of characters from various backgrounds, ethnicities and gender for instance, a red haired Counter Intelligence expert who was the first female action figure marketed for boys mind you, a silver faced arms dealer, some Master of disguise, but changes color in sunlight.

-(Oh, did I mention that on his filecard, Zartan was deemed a "Paranoid Schizophrenic "?)
+Oh, did I mention that on his filecard, Zartan was labeled as a "Paranoid Schizophrenic "?

-The big highlight was meeting and talking to then Vice President Kirk Bozigian, he was very down to earth and acknowledged my praise and complaints of the direction the toyline and comic was going.
+The big highlight was meeting and talking to then Vice President Kirk Bozigian, a very down to earth person who acknowledged my praise and even complaints of the direction the toyline and comic was going.

-He asked if I wanted to attend the major press conference, closed to most of the public, except for the press junket and, I fucking jumped at the opportunity!
+He asked if I wanted to attend the major press conference, closed to most of the public, except for the press junket and, of course I was more than obliged at the opportunity!

-What started off as a inspired video presentation of G.I.Joe's history from the 1964 figures, Adventure Team and even Super Joe, which I really liked but Kirk hated, finished with the most popular of the line, ARAH.
+What started off as a inspired video presentation of G.I.Joe's history from the 1964 figures, Adventure Team and even Super Joe- which I really liked but Kirk hated, finished with the most popular of the line, A Real American Hero the toyline that redefined G.I.Joe and further revolutionized the action figure industry.

-After the clip finished, Bozigian gave a cool speech reminiscing about Joe and his past experiences, while praising the other co contributors.
+After the presentation wrapped up, Bozigian gave a passionate speech reminiscing about Joe and his past experiences, while praising the other co contributors.

-Then Kirk makes a following announcement of a new line of G.I.Joe to replace the ARAH line, "Sgt.
+Then Kirk makes the following announcement of a new line of G.I.Joe to replace the ARAH line, "Sgt.
 Savage and the Screaming Eagles"?!?
-What the fuck?
+What the f^&$?!?

 Okay, for those not familiar with Savage, basically, he's a World War 2 Soldier who had the misfortune of being frozen in suspended animation, only to awaken in the modern era.
 (Sounds familiar??)

-After the conference ended, I expressed my disappointment to Kirk, and he responded "that's the nature of the business, Jeff.
+After the conference ended, I expressed my disappointment to Kirk, who responded with "that's the nature of the business, Jeff.

 Kirk was right in a sense.
 Hasbro had merged with its main rival company, Kenner.
-The same guys who put G.I.
-Joe (Super Joe counts, believe it or not!) out of business until the great resurgence in 1982, is now under or over Hasbro!
+The same rival who put G.I.
+Joe (Super Joe also counts, believe it or not!) out of business until the great resurgence in 1982, is now part of the Hasbro family!

-This probably led to why ARAH was discontinued in favor of an inferior product like Sgt.
+This probably explained why ARAH was discontinued in favor of an inferior product like Sgt.
 Savage, which only lasted for about a year.

 Then sometime afterwards, Hasbro attempted to recapture that "lightning in a bottle" with the G.I.
-Joe Extreme format.
-Poorly constructed figures who were nothing more than ripoffs of the Real American Hero line.
+Joe Extreme format y'know how everything in the 90's was labeled as "Extreme?" to the eyes of many collectors, these poorly constructed figures were nothing more than rip-offs of the Real American Hero line.

-The animated series couldn't hold a candle to the OG syndicated show; however, it was way better than that shitty 1990 series produced by DIC.
+While the animated series couldn't hold a candle to the OG syndicated show, it was way better than the inferior 1990 series produced by DIC.

-As I walked away from the Intrepid, there were a crowd of anti G.I.Joe protesters waving signs "Hasbro sells war toys to kids" with an illustration from the Marvel comic, courtesy of Mark Bright .
+So, as I walked away from the Intrepid, there was a crowd of anti-war G.I.Joe protesters waving picket signs "Hasbro sells war toys to kids" with a Mark Bright . illustration used from the Marvel comic.

-I didn't bother to engage the angry protesters because whether I agree or disagree, it's their god given right.
-And that's what the Joe's ultimate purpose was; "To protect Human freedom".
+I didn't bother to engage the angry protesters because whether I agree or disagree, it's their right to exercise the first amendment.
+And that's what Joe’s initial purpose was; "To protect Human freedom".

 Despite the discontinuation of the toyline , it was the Intellectual Property itself, that lived on thanks to Comics, Animated specials and two live action Movies, with more coming down the pipeline, courtesy of Hasbro's partnership with Paramount pictures.